Care Home Finance for First Time Buyers

 You and your business will also need to register and be assessed and approved by:

-But the biggest barrier to setting up a care home will be cost.
+But the biggest barrier to setting up a care home is money.
 The cost of buying suitable premises, equipping them and bringing in staff may be substantial.

 Your care home funding needs

 As a care home operator, you may need to find the right type of funding to help you when you are ready to:

 - Acquire equipment and assets